Ross65536/adc-middleware/README.md

 The docker image for the middleware accepts the following environment variables:

-- `CLIENT_SECRET`: The UMA client secret
+- `CLIENT_SECRET`: The UMA client secret.
-- `RESOURCE_SERVER_BASE_URL`: The url for the resource server
+- `PROPERTIES_PATH`: The path for the java properties configuration file.
+Defaults to `./config/example.properties`.
+Intended to be used if mounting the config file with a different path or name.

-The remaining configuration is done using java properties (see below).
+The remaining configuration is done using java properties (for example see `data/config/example.properties`, for explanation see below).

 ## Instructions